-Starting with the three and eight months ended September 30, 2021, we assumed GWAC's financial calendar for our third fiscal quarter ending September 30 and our fiscal year ending December 31.
+Starting with the three and eight months ended September 30, 2021, Cipher Mining Technologies assumed GWAC's financial calendar for our third fiscal quarter ending September 30 and our fiscal year ending December 31.
 This change to the fiscal year end was approved by the Board on September 23, 2021.
 Cipher Mining Technologies' fiscal year previously ended on January 31.